-Pongua Falls (Pongour waterfall) – Central Highlands, Lâm Đồng province.
+- Pongua Falls (Pongour waterfall) – Central Highlands, Lâm Đồng province.
 Spectacular, wide waterfall, approximately 40 m tall.
 Waterfall forms many smaller steps.

-> - Hoàn Kiếm Lake and turtles – Red River Delta, Hanoi.
-Lake in the historical centre of Hanoi.
+- Hoàn Kiếm Lake and turtles – Red River Delta, Hanoi.
+Lake in the historical center of Hanoi.
 In the lake lives (or lived as it is critically endangered or extinct) unique soft-shell turtles which may belong to separate species Rafetus leloii.
 The existence of this legendary animal was proved only in 1998.

-> - Suoi Giang tea forest (Suối Giàng) – Northeast, Yên Bái province.
+- Suoi Giang tea forest (Suối Giàng) – Northeast, Yên Bái province.
 Here grow possibly the world’s oldest tea trees which are up to 3,000 years old.
 In total in this forest grow more than 85,000 old tea trees.
 This could be one of the oldest tea plantations in the world.

-> - Vũ Quang – North Central Coast.
+- Vũ Quang – North Central Coast.
 A remote, forested region where numerous new species of animals and plants have been found over the last decades and several more are reported but their existence has not been proved yet.
 One of the most intriguing ones is batutut (Nguoi Rung) – a human-like creature, which is approximately 1.8 m tall and covered with hair.

->

-> Man made landmarks of Vietnam
+Man made landmarks of Vietnam

->

-> - Con Moong Cave – North Central Coast, Thanh Hóa province.
+- Con Moong Cave – North Central Coast, Thanh Hóa province.
 Cave with two large entrances, site of the prehistoric settlement of the late Paleolithic and Neolithic Sơn Vi and Hoa Binh cultures, more than 10 thousand years old.

-> - Nam Dan petroglyphs and megaliths (Nấm Dần) – Northeast, Hà Giang province.
+- Nam Dan petroglyphs and megaliths (Nấm Dần) – Northeast, Hà Giang province.
 Group of stones with carved symbols and stone settings.
 Most stone carvings are rings and weird spiral patterns, but there are depicted also humans.

-> - Sa Pa Ancient Rock Field – Northwest, Lào Cai province.
+- Sa Pa Ancient Rock Field – Northwest, Lào Cai province.
 Here, in Muong Hoa Valley are found volcanic boulders which are covered with hundreds of petroglyphs.
 Many petroglyphs are lines – it is possible that there is a kind of "archive" of land borders from the 15th century.
 There are also other theories about the origin of these petroglyphs as well as many other petroglyphs showing people, home utensils.

->

-> Historical cities and towns
+Historical cities and towns